Cisco IOS Mode Explained with Examples

 Mode Prompt Command to enter Command to exit

-Privileged EXEC Router # Use the enable command from the user exec mode Use the exit or end command
+Privileged EXEC Router# Use the enable command from the user exec mode Use the exit or end command

 Global Configuration Router(config)# Use the 'configure terminal' command from the privileged exec mode Use the exit command

 Sub-Interface Configuration Router(config-subif) Use the 'interface type sub interface number' command from the global configuration mode or the interface configure mode.
-Use the exit command to return in the previous mode.
+Use the exit command to return to the previous mode.
 Use the end command to return in the privileged exec mode.

 Setup Parameter[Parameter value]: After booting, the IOS automatically starts this mode, if it does not detect the running configuration.
 Press CTRL+C to abort.
 Type Yes to save the configuration, or No to exit without saving when asked at the end of the setup program.